artwist-polyakov/Bitrix2Base/README.md

    Make sure to map the correct ports based on your application configuration.

+## Cloud Function generation

+All files for Yandex Cloud Functions are automatically generated in the cf/ directory of the project.

+*When deploying the function and connecting the outgoing webhook from Bitrix24, be sure to write the application id to the environment variable `app_token`.*

 ## Additional Notes

 - Modify the code in the repository according to your needs.